 Fungi plus Bacteria in your garden are the biological engines for the plant world.
 Nitrogen would not be converted into water-soluble plant food without bacteria and fungi.
 Nor would there be nutrients available for plants.
 There would be little or no defenses for the plants to wart off other pathogens that destroy root systems and the plants themselves.

 Mycorrhizal is one of the main ingredients to bring the growing medium back to a healthy state.
-Make sure that one particular group of fungi is in our soils and around our plants.
+Ensure that one particular fungi group is in our soils and around our plants.

 About 95% of the earth’s land plants form or need the fungi relationship in their native habitats.
 The fungi are responsible for increasing a thousandfold soil capacity compared to roots alone.
 Some of the benefits of this fungus include: